Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Generating an SBOM in SPDX format

-If your use case requires an SBOM in SPDX format, Syft has you covered.
+If the use case requires an SBOM in SPDX format, Syft has you covered.
 SPDX has been around the longest of all the formats mentioned here.
 There are multiple variants of SPDX.
 Syft supports SPDX Tag-value (spdx-tag-value) and SPDX JSON (spdx-json).
 For SPDX JSON, simply add the -o spdx-json argument.
 For example, running this against a docker image, again using the latest Alpine:

 syft alpine:latest -o spdx-json